 To grow and to thrive, Cork must be a genuinely warm and welcoming place of equal opportunity for people of all backgrounds, beliefs, and identities.
-Cork Chamber and the wider business community have a key role to play in diversity and inclusion and this must be demonstrated by actions and not by words alone.
+Cork Chamber and the wider business community have a key role to play in diversity, equality and inclusion and this must be demonstrated by actions and not by words alone.

 At Cork Chamber, we are committed to championing diversity in our team, in our governance, our operations and in advocacy, events and engagements.
 We are committed to the United Nations Sustainable Development, Goal 5, Gender Equality, but wish to push the wider diversity agenda forwards in parallel.
 We are pro diversity, and with equal vigour we are anti-racist and anti-discrimination.